About Manawa Kōkopu

 Created with a clear vision to weave together mātauranga Māori, creative thinking, and transformational leadership, we support people, teams, and organisations to turn reflection into action, values into strategy, and potential into impact.

 At Manawa Kōkopu, we do not simply advise — we collaborate.
-Our work spans across complexity and context, supporting clients to think consciously, act deliberately, and lead with courage, clarity, and care.
+Our work spans across complexity and context, supporting our partners to think consciously, act deliberately, and lead with courage, clarity, and care, enhancing interoperability as enduring tukutuku mahi – the woven work that connects people, practice, and purpose.

 We believe in relationships before transactions and honouring the past while shaping the future.
 Whether partnering on strategy, guiding professional growth, or walking alongside change leadership, we are here to grow capability, amplify integrity, and embed transformational momentum.